Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope: Mock catalogues and data analysis

-After performing the hierarchical Bayesian inference, we compute the probability that the mass distribution is bimodal, $p_{\rm bimodal}$, as follows.
-For each hyperposterior sample, we draw $2{,}000$ $(m_t,q)$ samples and apply Hartigan's dip test~\citep{Hartigan1985DipTest} using the implementation of~\cite{diptest}.
-This test quantifies whether the empirical probability distribution function of the samples exhibits a ``dip,'' which would indicate the presence of two distinct modes.
-The test returns a $p$-value that can be interpreted as the probability that the distribution is unimodal.
-Repeating this for all hyperposterior samples yields a distribution of $p$-values for each hierarchical Bayesian analysis.
-We then compute $p_{\rm bimodal}$ as the fraction of $p$-values below $0.05$, which provides an estimate of the probability that the mass distribution is bimodal with more than $95\%$ confidence.
-We verified that the number of $(m_t,q)$ samples drawn per hyperparameter sample is sufficient, in the sense that increasing it does not affect the results.
-Since Hartigan's dip test is defined for one-dimensional data, we rotate the $(m_t,q)$ samples for each hyperposterior draw using a rotation matrix, and retain the rotation that yields the lowest $p$-value (i.e., the highest probability of bimodality).
-This procedure allows us to identify which linear combination of $m_t$ and $q$ exhibits the strongest bimodality.
-In practice, we find that the angle maximising the bimodality is approximately zero, indicating that the total mass distribution itself is the main source of bimodality.
+When investigating the ability of ET to identify distinct BNS sub-populations, after performing the hierarchical Bayesian inference, we computed the probability that the mass distribution is bimodal, $p_{\rm bimodal}$, as follows.
+For each hyperposterior sample, we drww $2{,}000$ $(m_t,q)$ samples and apply Hartigan's dip test~\citep{Hartigan1985DipTest} using the implementation of~\cite{diptest}.
+This test quantifies whether the empirical probability distribution function of the samples exhibits a `dip,' which would indicate the presence of two distinct modes.
+The test returns a $p$ value that can be interpreted as the probability that the distribution is unimodal.
+Repeating this for all hyperposterior samples yields a distribution of $p$ values for each hierarchical Bayesian analysis.
+We then computed $p_{\rm bimodal}$ as the fraction of $p$ values below $0.05$, which provides an estimate of the probability that the mass distribution is bimodal with more than $95\%$ confidence.
+We verified that the number of $(m_t,q)$ samples drawn per hyperparameter sample was sufficient, in the sense that increasing it does not affect the results.
+Since Hartigan's dip test is defined for one-dimensional data, we rotated the $(m_t,q)$ samples for each hyperparameter sample using a rotation matrix, and retained the rotation that yields the lowest $p$ value (i.e. the highest probability of bimodality).
+This procedure allowed us to identify which linear combination of $m_t$ and $q$ exhibits the strongest bimodality.
+In practice, we find that the angle that maximises the bimodality was approximately zero, which indicates that the total mass distribution itself is the main source of bimodality.